 The age of your home will also have an impact on whether you can share a circuit with your microwave and fridge.
 But what are some of the differences between modern and old houses and their kitchens?
 Take a look below.

-In comparison with modern homes, older houses come with few electrical circuits.
+In my experience, older houses come with few electrical circuits.
 So, large electrical items often end up sharing a circuit.

 If you live in an older home, you may have no choice but to put more than one large electrical item on a shared circuit.
-And the likelihood is that you can do this without invalidating your insurance.
+In most cases, you can share circuits without invalidating your insurance.
 You will also no doubt have an exemption from your local electrical code.
-But, it would be good to check your insurance and electrical code before you do any remodeling.
+However, I often tell homeowners to double-check their insurance and electrical code before doing any remodeling.

 Why Can a Microwave and Fridge Combo Be Risky?

-Many appliances in your kitchen are big on electricity consumption.
-Here is a list of the juiciest electricity drainers in yours:
+Many kitchen appliances are electricity hogs.
+Here is a list of the biggest electricity drainers in your home:

-So, let’s restate that question.
-Why can a microwave and fridge combo be risky?
-As you can see from the list, they are both massive electricity consumers.
+As you can see from the list, microwaves, and fridges are both massive electricity consumers.
 And having two big consumers on one electrical circuit can be a bit of a gamble.

-You may be wondering if it’s so risky, then why do so many people do it?
+You may be wondering – if it’s so risky, why do so many people do it?

-Now, the good thing about a microwave is that it spends most of its life not in use.
-Although it surges a lot of power when used, that will only be for a few minutes a day.
+The answer is that, although microwaves draw a lot of power when used, it only happens a few minutes daily.
 So, the time that your microwave is dependent on your electrical circuit is small.

-But the problem isn’t with how much time you use your microwave a day.
-It is the combination of microwave use with your fridge cycle.
+However, the problem isn’t with how much time you use your microwave daily.
+The problem lies with the combination of microwave use with your fridge cycle.
 You see, your fridge also has times throughout the day when it is just ticking over, not using much energy.
 But when it goes through a cooling cycle, and the motors begin to whirl, it starts to consume a lot of energy.

 Conclusion

 Deciding whether your microwave and fridge should be on one circuit is tricky.
-There are so many factors to consider.
-These include the age of your home and the rules in your local electrical code.
-You also need to check your appliance’s power use and your user guide.
+There are so many factors to consider, such as the age of your home and the rules in your local electrical code.
+You also need to check your appliance’s power use, amp requirement, and your user guide.

 Have a great day!